 Changshu Jiangsu, China Travel Guide

-The politeness of locals, the flavors of Jiangnan cuisine, and the stories embedded in old sites.
+The politeness of people from the area, the flavors of Jiangnan cuisine, and the stories embedded in old sites.

-Appreciate the fragile balance in Jiangnan culture—its aesthetics, classical arts, and elegant cuisine, distinct from other regions.
+Appreciate the easily damaged balance in Jiangnan culture—its aesthetics, classical arts, and elegant cuisine, distinct from other regions.

 Witness the preservation of ancient sites and traditions amidst rapid modernization, demonstrating the durability of Chinese heritage.